itsnodrops/poolnepo-bot/README.md

    ```
    > Create a token first by selecting `2.
 Login to Get Token` \
    > If the token already exists, you can immediately run the bot with the option `1.
 Start Node` \
    > If the token expires, you can recreate the token by selecting the option `2.
-Login to Get Token`
+Login to Get Token` \
+   > You can run all the features directly by selecting option `4.
+Autorun (Login & Get Token > Complete Task > Start Node)`
 7. To stop the bot and exit, you can use the `CTRL+C` combination then exit the virtual environment by running:
    ```bash
    deactivate